luebbe/homie-node-collection/README.md

 **Attention**: This offset is just added to the temperature read from the sensor.
 The relative humidity is not recalculated.

-**Attention**: Please be aware that the Homie framework doesn't know per-node settings.
-If you have more than one instance of a BME280Node, all instances will use the same _temperatureOffset_.
+**Attention**: This setting is shared across all instances.
+If you have more than one instance of a BME280Node, they will use the same _temperatureOffset_.

 Advertises the values as: